 EQAR is enabling the use of DEQAR data on external quality assurance within the EBSI ecosystem.
 This allows recognised European higher education institutions to easily confirm their accreditation status and thus facilitates adoption of EBSI digital diplomas.

 The EU is developing a technical architecture for digitally-issued education diplomas as part of the European Blockchain Service Infrastructure (EBSI).
 The EBSI Diplomas Use Case addresses the same needs as the European Digital Credentials for Learning, based on a different underlying technical platform.
 Yet, both initiatives are compatible and based on the same higher-level data models and standards.

 EBSI is based on contemporary standards for decentralised identification (W3C DIDs) and digital credentials (W3C Verifiable Credentials).
 Education diplomas are a specific type of verifiable credential (VC) in EBSI.
 Likewise, external quality assurance or accreditation are also represented as a digitally-signed VC that authorise specific higher education institutions to issue education diplomas.

-EQAR is currently exploring the use of DEQAR data on external quality assurance and accreditation as part of the EBSI Early Adopters Programme, in close dialogue with the EBSI architects and the convenors of the Diplomas Use Case.
-Using SSI Kit by walt.id, an open-source software solution developed with EU support, EQAR is building a system to automatically issue VCs based on the data available in DEQAR.
+EQAR has worked to enable the use of DEQAR data on external quality assurance and accreditation as part of the EBSI Early Adopters Programme, in close dialogue with the EBSI architects and the convenors of the Diplomas Use Case.
+Using SSI Kit by walt.id, an open-source software solution developed with EU support, EQAR provides a system to automatically issue VCs based on the data available in DEQAR.

 More about EBSI